Ear-Candy-Technologies/intro-audio-plugins-reverb/README.md

 5. Copy .vst, .vst3 or .component from Builds folder to your plug-ins folder.
 6. Enjoy!

-* Note: In order to test the 4 and 8 configuration, first you need to make a multichannel track (4 or 8) or the plug-in will crash (tested in Reaper)

 ### Follow me

 - Twitter: https://twitter.com/anticode_